fisadev/fisa-vim-config/README.md

  * **Grep text recursively** and navigate the results:

     * `,r` uses the system grep, faster, but needs to press an extra ENTER to return to vim.
-    * `,R` uses vimgrep, wich is slower but doesn't need the extra ENTER
+    * `,R` uses vimgrep, which is slower but doesn't need the extra ENTER

  * **Better python syntax coloring**.